fabianbees/icingaweb2-module-grafana/README.md

 ## Documentation

-You can find the complete documentation inside the [doc](https://github.com/Mikesch-mp/icingaweb2-module-grafana/raw/master/doc) folder.
+You can find the complete documentation inside the [doc](doc/) folder.

 ## Thanks

 This module borrows a lot from https://github.com/Icinga/icingaweb2-module-generictts & https://github.com/Icinga/icingaweb2-module-pnp.

+This is a fork of https://github.com/Mikesch-mp/icingaweb2-module-grafana/

 ## Contributing